Managing Emotions in Mediation: Exploring Interpersonal Mediation and Conflict Resolution

 This intervention model was then later on applied by students in their simulation.
 The simulation had different parties who were in conflict and the students had to act accordingly.
 As for the mediating role three students were tasked to perform mediation between parties.
 One was the main mediator and the other two were co mediators.
 The simulation was a success and students managed to clear a lot of concepts related to mediation and conflict resolution.
 The PCS students engaged in a highly interactive session with Dr. Macarena, each student actively participated by asking insightful questions related to the topic.
 Dr. Macarena provided valuable feedback in response to each question, further enhancing the learning experience.
 These workshops need to be conducted in future courses as well since they help the students to interact with the experts in the field which further polishes their skills.

 The author is a Peace Fellow as well as international mediation Campus (IMC) fellow.
 Currently he is doing his Masters in Peace and Conflict Studies from CIPS, NUST.
-He can be reached at [email protected].
+He can be reached at naumangul27@gmail.com.

 Nauman Gul CIPS NUST